Laura (1944 film): Home media

+Magnetic Video released the film on home video however, by 1992, the film had not been available on home video for almost a decade although was available on LaserDisc.

 20th Century Fox Home Entertainment released the film on Region 1 DVD on March 15, 2005.
 It is in fullscreen format with audio tracks and subtitles in English and Spanish.
 Bonus tracks include commentaries by film historian Jeanine Basinger, composer David Raksin, and author Rudy Behlmer; a deleted scene; the original theatrical trailer; and Gene Tierney: A Shattered Portrait and Vincent Price: The Versatile Villain, two episodes from A&E Biography.
 In a deleted scene (1:06) with benefactor Webb, "... the beautiful Tierney was placed in a more feminine role model, and in the end it was decided to delete her for the cinema release of the film".
 The scene was restored on January 14, 2019, and presented as an "extended version" on DVD releases.
 The film became available on Blu-ray on February 5, 2012.
 Eureka Entertainment released the movie on Blu-ray in the United Kingdom on January 14, 2019.
 Four of the five radio adaptations were included as extras on the disc (with the 1950 episode of The Screen Guild Theater omitted).